SL Hitoyoshi: Overview

-The SL Hitoyoshi runs a return journey between Kumamoto and Hitoyoshi once a day on weekends and national holidays from March to November.
+The SL Hitoyoshi ran a return journey between Kumamoto and Hitoyoshi once a day on weekends and national holidays from March to November.
 The train was inaugurated to celebrate the 100th anniversary of the completion of the Hisatsu Line.
-A reserved seat must be made prior to boarding.
-The train stops at Shin-Yatsushiro, Yatsushiro, Sakamoto, Shiroishi, Isshōchi, and Watari.
+A reserved seat must have been made prior to boarding.
+The train stopped at Shin-Yatsushiro, Yatsushiro, Sakamoto, Shiroishi, Isshōchi, and Watari.

-Since the damage of the 2020 Kyushu floods to the Hisatsu Line, the SL Hitoyoshi now temporarily runs between Kumamoto and Tosu Station.
+Since the damage of the 2020 Kyushu floods to the Hisatsu Line, the SL Hitoyoshi temporarily ran between Kumamoto and Tosu Station.

 Rolling stock

 The SL Hitoyoshi consists of an 8620 (8620形) Class steam locomotive and three specially modified OHa 50 series (オハ50系) carriages.
 The interior design of the carriages was done by industrial designer Eiji Mitooka.

-On occasion the train is assisted or hauled by a Class DE10 (DE10形) diesel locomotive.
+On occasion the train was assisted or hauled by a Class DE10 (DE10形) diesel locomotive.

 Exterior

 The train livery is painted chocolate with grey roofs and SL Hitoyoshi motifs and lettering in gold.

 In 2020, JR Kyushu repainted the SL Hitoyoshi black to replicate the Mugen Train from the anime film Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train for a limited run from Kumamoto Station to Hakata Station from 1 to 26 November.